harsh183/sail21-whacky-web-bots/slides.md

 If you aren't able to get this to work don't worry.
 This will all be recorded and the slides are all available online.
 I'll be open to questions after this session over email as well so feel free to ask me questions then.

 * Open your command line and type.
+Do `pip3` instead if you have been using `python3` so far.
    ```bash
    pip install selenium
    pip install webdriver_manager